Ever find $20 in a jacket you haven’t worn for a while? That just happened to me, except it was Star Trek View-Master reels in a storage box.

 A fun story about the cover photo of the TOS envelope: the ship in the foreground is the original three-foot Enterprise model, and the Exeter in the background is an AMT model.
 The model worked in The Doomsday Machine and it works here.

 After finding these discs, I bought an old View-Master viewer.
 Seeing these scenes in 3D is magical.
 One shot from Omega of Uhura and Sulu at her station makes you feel like you could walk right onto the bridge with them.
 And if you look closely, Nichelle Nichols appears to be studying a script open on her lap.

 Update: collection completed.
 Just after I wrote this, I acquired Mr. Spock’s Time Trek, which recounts the animated episode Yesteryear.
 I now have all four of the TOS sets; there is a TNG set but I only collect TOS.

 I also found these kids’ records, still sealed in plastic, two books from 1978 and 1977, and a lot of other stuff.
 So look through your storage boxes.
 You may have some forgotten Star Trek treasures.

-PS: Star Trek: Insurrection is a retelling of The Omega Glory, but almost no one ever notices that.
+Postscript: Star Trek: Insurrection is a retelling of The Omega Glory, but almost no one ever notices that.